GlebBatykov/theater/README.md

 }
 ```

-An example of sending a message to an actor using the actor system with a relative path.
+An example of sending a message to an actor using the actor system with a relative path:

 ```dart
 // Create actor class